jessicametzger/grcrfit/README.md

 - "priors" entry: 0 or 1, specifying whether to apply a gaussian (0) or flat (1) prior to the solar modulation (and, if included, scaling factors).
 The Earth-based phi priors are taken from Usoskin +11 (given in the crdb data exports), and the Voyager phi prior is 0+-65 MV.
 The scaling factor priors are all 1+-0.1.
 Default is 0 (gaussian priors).

-- "scaling" entry: True or False, specifying whether or not to add a free scaling factor to all CR experiments except AMS-02.
+- "crscaling" entry: True or False, specifying whether or not to add a free scaling factor to all CR experiments except AMS-02.
 The scaling factors are meant to account for systematic errors in each experimental setup, and experiments of the same setup and data-taking times share a scaling factor.
 If the "priors" entry is 0, a prior of 1+-0.1 is applied to each factor.
+Default is False (no CR scaling factors).

-Default is False (no scaling factors).
+- "grscaling" entry: True or False, specifying whether or not to add a free scaling factor to all GR experiments.
+Same prior as in "crscaling".
+Default is False (no GR scaling factors).

-# Results
+# Getting results

 After running a fit, the results are saved in these files in the run's folder named after its flag:

-- walkers.dat: a table of all walkers from the lowest-temperature chain's last N steps (N specified given in the save_steps kwarg).
+- walkers.dat: a table of all walkers from the lowest-temperature chain's last N steps (N specified given in the save_steps kwarg of the run_fit method).

 - metadata.json: a dictionary of all kwargs, etc. needed to reproduce the run.

 You can use these methods in analysis.py to interpret the results (all output is saved in the run's folder):

-- walker_plot() creates plots of the last M steps (M specified by the user in the "cutoff" kwarg, or default all steps in walkers.dat).
+- walker_plot() creates plots of the last M/nwalkers steps (M specified by the user in the "cutoff" kwarg, or as a default all steps in walkers.dat).

 - corner_plot() creates corner plots of all solar modulation parameters (and, if applicable, scaling parameters) together with the LIS parameter of the same respective element.
-The user can again choose to only include the last M steps by passing M to the "cutoff" kwarg; otherwise all steps in walkers.dat will be used).
+The user can again choose to only include the last M/nwalkers steps by passing M to the "cutoff" kwarg; otherwise all steps in walkers.dat will be used).

-- bestfit_plot() plots the best-fit models with the data (cosmic ray and gamma ray), again allowing the user to specify a sample step cutoff for calculating median parameters for the best-fit.
+- bestfit_plot() plots the best-fit models with the data (cosmic ray and gamma ray), again allowing the user to specify a sampling cutoff M for calculating median parameters for the best-fit using the last M/nwalkers steps.
 It also creates a plot of the best-fit enhancement factors.

 You can see how these are run in the test_spl.py, etc. scripts.
 The resulting plots are included in their respective folders (however, the walkers.dat file has been excluded from github since it is too large).